neuropoly/intranet.neuro.polymtl.ca/computing-resources/data/git-datasets.md

 ### Reviewing Pull Requests

-If someone asks you to review their changes on branch `xy/branchname`:
+If someone asks you to review their changes on branch `xy/some-topic`:

 ```
+git fetch
-git checkout xy/branchname
+git checkout xy/some-topic
 git annex get .
 ```